-All college staff receive safeguarding and child protection training which is updated every three years.
-In addition to this training all staff members receive child protection and safeguarding updates when required, but at least annually.

-All college staff know what to do if a student is raising concerns or makes a disclosure of abuse and / or neglect.
+- All college staff receive safeguarding and child protection training, which is updated every three years.
+In addition to this training all staff members receive child protection and safeguarding updates when required, but at least annually. - All college staff know what to do if a student is raising concerns or makes a disclosure of abuse and / or neglect.
 Staff will maintain a level of confidentiality whilst liaising with the Designated Safeguarding Lead and / or the core safeguarding team.
 Our staff will never promise a student that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the student.

-13. Confidentiality and Information Sharing
+12. Confidentiality and Information Sharing

-The College has due regard to GDPR and "Information sharing: advice for practitioners providing safeguarding services" HM Government, 2018 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_da ta/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf
+The College has due regard to relevant data protection legislation and guidance, including "Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers" HM Government, 2018 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_da_ta/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf